cproctor/summer_course/curriculum/session_4/README.md

 Homework
 --------

-See if you can complete card.py so that it passes all the tests in test\_card.py.
+See if you can complete `deck.py` so that it passes all the tests in test\_deck.py.
 If you get stuck, send Chris an email or stop and bring your questions to our next meeting.

-If you finish and want another challenge, try starting on deck.py.
-Read deck\_specification.py to see how a deck is supposed to work.
-You can use test\_deck.py to test your code.